reybahl/FBLA-Quiz/README.md

 #### Data storage
 **Please follow this link for details on Data: [Data Description and snapshot](docs/data/readme.md)**

-* Data storage is done on Cloud Firestore - A document oriented NoSQL database by Google (https://firebase.google.com/products/firestore).
+* Data storage is done on [Cloud Firestore](https://firebase.google.com/products/firestore) - A document oriented NoSQL database by Google.
 The application supports dynamic backup feature where data is written asynchronously to a primary database instance and a backup database instance.
 * Dataset contains more than [50 questions of 5 different types](docs/data/readme.md) (True/False, Fill in the blanks, Matching, Dropdown, Multiple Choice).

 ##### Security